google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 When web storage is low, a UA will clear storage to make space available.
-This can harm offline responsiveness so the recently updated [Storage](https://storage.spec.whatwg.org/) spec defines "persistent", and “best effort” strategies, with “best effort” being the default. “best effort” means the storage can be cleared without interrupting the user, but is less durable for long-term and/or critical data.
+This can harm offline responsiveness so the recently updated [Storage](https://storage.spec.whatwg.org/) spec defines "persistent", and “best effort” strategies, with “best effort” being the default.
+“Best effort” means the storage can be cleared without interrupting the user, but is less durable for long-term and/or critical data.
 IndexedDB and the Cache API both fall into the “best effort” category today.

-"persistent" storage is not automatically cleared when storage is low - the user needs to manually clear this storage (via browser settings).
+"Persistent" storage is not automatically cleared when storage is low.
+The user needs to manually clear this storage (via browser settings).
 Chrome has been experimenting with support for [Persistent Storage](/web/updates/2016/06/persistent-storage?hl=en)